Raw & Alive: The Seeds in Concert at Merlin's Music Box: Background

-The Seeds came to national prominence, albeit briefly, with hit singles such as "Can't Seem to Make You Mine" and "Pushin' Too Hard", which made them front-runners in the development of garage rock, and one of the more harder-edged groups of the era.
-However, the group's psychedelic concept album, Future saw the band attempt to create a sophisticated sound, and its successor, the blues-orientated A Full Spoon of Seedy Blues, completely missed the national charts.
-As a result, by 1968, the Seeds had all but been forgotten outside their loyal following in California, they fired their long-time manager Lord Tim Hudson, and the band sought a way to return to past fortunes.
+The Seeds came to national prominence, albeit briefly, with hit singles such as "Can't Seem to Make You Mine" and "Pushin' Too Hard", which made them front-runners in the development of garage rock and garage-psych.
+However, the group's psychedelic concept album Future saw the band attempt to create a more sophisticated sound, while its successor, the blues-orientated A Full Spoon of Seedy Blues, completely missed the national charts.
+By 1968, the Seeds had all but been forgotten outside their loyal following in California; as a result, they fired their long-time manager Lord Tim Hudson and sought a way to return to past fortunes.